 - 3. In the final semester of required coursework, schedule your preliminary oral examination (see section 5.3.1 of this handbook).
 Three committee members are required for the preliminary examination.
-Students must submit a Request for Examining Committee (GS Form 8) no less than two weeks prior to the exam date (see Appendix G for form; see section 10.1 of this handbook for preliminary examination). - 4.
+Students must submit a Request for Examining Committee (GS Form 8) no less than two weeks prior to the exam date (see myPurdue for form submission). - 4.
 Verify your candidate status after passing your preliminary oral examination. - 5.
 In either your final semester of coursework or the semester immediately following your preliminary oral examination, sign up for one (1) to (3) credits of TECH 699 to create and defend your dissertation proposal (see section 8.1 and 8.2 of this handbook). - 6.
-Prepare your dissertation proposal (see section 8.5 of this handbook). - 7.
-Schedule your proposal defense meeting (at least two weeks in advance of the meeting).
+Prepare your dissertation proposal (see section 8.5 of this handbook). - Schedule your proposal defense meeting (at least two weeks in advance of the meeting).
 Four committee members are required for the proposal defense.
-Once the committee has approved the proposal, submit the proposal to the CoT Graduate Studies office with the completed CoT Form 2: Acceptance of Graduate Proposal (see section 8.3). - 8.
-Following approval of your proposal, sign up for appropriate amounts of TECH 699 credit each semester until completion of your dissertation research (see section 8.1, 8.2, and 10.2 of this handbook).
+Once the committee has approved the proposal, submit the proposal to the CoT Graduate Studies office with the completed CoT Form 2: Acceptance of Graduate Proposal (see section 8.3). - Following approval of your proposal, sign up for appropriate amounts of TECH 699 credit each semester until completion of your dissertation research (see section 8.1, 8.2, and 10.2 of this handbook).